menno94/fair_data_demo/README.md

-fair-data-demo
+Fair-data-demo
 ==============================

-A demo project for fair-data.
+A demo project to demonstrate the fair-data prinicples.
 This demo project interpolates grain sizes for different locations in the Netherlands based on a few points with measurements.
 Next to the interpolation, the data is written to a asci file and the results are plotted.

 Python
 --------------------